-I was very fortunate to be able to join a 5-day silent Insight yoga retreat in the beautiful Mandali centre in Italy led by Ty and Sarah Powers (see above).
+I was very fortunate to -on two occasions- be able to join a 5-day silent Insight yoga retreat in the beautiful Mandali centre in Italy led by Ty and Sarah Powers (see above).

-They shared their knowledge of social psychology, Yin and Buddhism; most fascinating to me was the Zen art of Lojong, or mind-training.
+They shared their knowledge of social psychology, Yin and Buddhism; and the Zen art of Lojong, (mind-training).

 The practice of Lojong immediately resonated with me; Lojong (Tib. བློ་སྦྱོང་) is a mind training practice in the Tibetan Buddhist tradition based on a set of aphorisms brought to Tibet by an Indian Buddhist teacher named Atisha.
 The practice involves refining and purifying one's motivations and attitudes.
 The 59 proverbs, grouped as 7 points, that form the root text of the mind training practice are designed as a set of antidotes to undesired mental habits that cause suffering.

 In this wonderful book Norman Fischer offers his commentary on the Lojong slogans.
 He applies Zen wisdom to them, showing how well they fit in that related tradition, but he also sets the slogans in the context of resonant practices throughout the spiritual traditions.
 He shows Lojong to be a wonderful method for everyone, including those who aren't otherwise interested in Buddhism, who don't have the time or inclination to meditate, or who'd just like to morph into the kind of person who's focused rather than scattered, generous rather than stingy, and kind rather than thoughtless.

 Point One: The preliminaries, which are the basis for dharma practice

 1. First, train in the preliminaries; The Four Reminders or alternatively called The Four Thoughts

 1. Maintain an awareness of the preciousness of human life.

 2. Be aware of the reality that life ends; death comes for everyone; Impermanence.